Kattenelvis/Obsidian-Vault-master/Book Idea (AI Safety textbook)/Alignment.md

 4. The policy behaves in a competent yet undesirable way which gets low reward according to the original reward function.[[2]](https://www.lesswrong.com/posts/poyshiMEhJsAuifKt/outer-vs-inner-misalignment-three-framings-1#fnj4r1snphlmd) This is an inner alignment failure, also known as goal misgeneralization.
 [Langosco et al. (2022)](https://arxiv.org/abs/2105.14111) provide a more formal definition and some examples of goal misgeneralization.

-# 3 laws of robotics

-The first primitive attempt at alignment was in the 3 laws of robotics.
-It quickly became famous, despite the book discussing many ways the 3 laws could go wrong.

-1. Don't allow humans to come to harm
-2. Don't allow yourself at harm
-3. Third thing

-It doesn't work out because ...

-Goal misgeneralization: Inner alignment for ML models

 ## Deceptive Code injection